 You are only 20 minutes to Playa del Carmen nightlife or Tulum and her spectacular Caribbean beaches and laid back atmosphere.

-Your fellow expat neighbors in Tulum are more likely to be from Canada, Europe, Australia and South America all enjoying the healthier living choices this small town has to offer.
+Your fellow expat neighbours in Tulum are more likely to be from Canada, Europe, Australia, and South America all enjoying the healthier living choices this small town has to offer.

-Yoga classes, juice bars and vegetarian restaurants are more in favor than nightclubs and bars.
-Unspoiled, quiet beaches with picturesque views of the Caribbean are right on your doorstep, as are numerous cenotes (water filled sinkholes) where you can go to relax and swim.
+Yoga classes, juice bars, and vegetarian restaurants are more in favour of nightclubs and bars.
+Unspoiled, quiet beaches with picturesque views of the Caribbean are right on your doorstep, as are numerous cenotes (water-filled sinkholes) where you can go to relax and swim.